6 must-have big data skills to land a big data job What a big data strategy includes and how to build one

 Commonly, the first one is the landing zone, sometimes called the raw or ingestion zone; it's where new data is added to the data lake with minimal processing.
 Second is the production zone, where data that has been cleansed, conformed and processed is stored.
 This one is most similar to a data warehouse, but it's typically less constrained and structured.

 There's usually also a working zone or sandbox, where developers and data scientists can store temporary files and data structures for their projects.
-Finally, depending on your business, it may be necessary to have a private or sensitive data zone with very restricted access to ensure that critical data sets are properly governed.
+Finally, depending on your business, it might be necessary to have a private or sensitive data zone with very restricted access to ensure that critical data sets are properly governed.

 Catalog the data assets.
 Because of all the variety of data that can be stored in a big data system, it really is essential to provide a user-facing catalog of the available data resources.
-A cloud platform vendor may offer its own basic cataloging and search system.
-In many cases, though, creating a data catalog that's geared to the needs of data scientists, business users and developers may be preferable.
+A cloud platform vendor might offer its own basic cataloging and search system.
+In many cases, though, creating a data catalog that's geared to the needs of data scientists, business users and developers might be preferable.

 Big data's benefits are worth the effort